raimohanska/snap-skeleton/README.md

 - `withForkedServer` is a wrapper that forks a given action in its own thread and kills the thread after the test
 - `post` creates a Test that POSTs given data to given URL and verifies the result using `Matching`, `Exactly` or `ReturnCode`
 - `get` creates a similar Test for HTTP GET
+- `postJson` posts a JSON object which is in this case defined using [Aeson-QQ](https://github.com/finnsson/aeson-qq), which allows me to embed JSON syntax into my Haskell source.
+- `Matching`, `Exactly`, `Json`, `ReturnCode` for verifying the HTTP response in different ways
+- `All` for combining different response matchers such as `ReturnCode` and `Json`.

 This test uses `Main.serve (setPort port defaultConfig)` as the argument for `withForkedServer` to start up the example web services in the port 8001.